ernestoschubert/ernestoschubert/README.md

 ### Hi there, I'm Ernesto Schubert 👋

-## I'm an IT enthusiast and a Full Stack Developer in process!!
+## I'm an IT enthusiast and a Full Stack MERN Developer

 - 🌱 I’m currently learning Web and Mobile development technologies
 - 👀 I’m interesting in Web and Mobile projects